yiimaker/yii2-email-templates/docs/guide/gii-generator.md

 ],
 ```

-Generator creates migration for inserting a email template to database table.
+Generator creates migration for inserting an email template to database table.
-After generation you should to run `./yii migrate` command in console.
+After generation you should run `./yii migrate` command in console.

 ## Generator preview